Omenstudio/hypermedia-library-web-ui/README.md

 #### For development:
 - Install Node.js, if not installed yet.
 Then install Gulp globally via `npm install --global gulp`
-- All sass and js sources located in directory gulp: `cd gulp`
+- All sass and js sources located in directory gulp: `cd src`
 - Install all dependencies: `npm install`
 - Run gulp via `gulp`